NSAPH-Projects/tresnet/README.md

 # **T**argeted **R**egularization for **E**xposure **S**hifts with Neural **Net**works (TRESNet)

-This is the official PyTorch implementation of our paper.
+This is the official PyTorch implementation of our paper:

+*Causal Shift-Response Functions with Neural Networks: The Health Benefits of Lowering Air Quality Standards in the US*.
+ICML 2023 submission.

 # Reproducing the paper results